limehouselabs/led-screens/content/docs/tiles/dmg1083/novastar-notes.md

-# Driving the DMG1093 with the Novastar controller
+# Driving the DMG1083 with a Novastar controller

+We have what appears to be a [custom FPGA bitstream](./mrv270-bitstream.rar) for the MRV270 - this may have something to do with handling the missing rows/columns.
+We also have a Novastar [rcfg file](./DMG1075_100xiMAG-R_3200.rcfg) which was originally used for these screens (this will likely configure 4 tiles per receiver card).
+Neither of these have been tested.

 ## 2023-09-15